Ace-Extrenof/AoS/content/Chapter-1.md

 *Just when I got a good lead things went south...* I sighed mentally. *This is bad...*

 I was in Jim's house now, which was just a training camp.
-I was apparently "adopted" by him now, not sure how I feel about that.There were other people the same age as me, two to be exact.
+I was apparently "adopted" by him now, not sure how I feel about that.
+There were other people the same age as me, two to be exact.
 I had to agree to join the E.P.O, it was the only shot of going back to the Platform I had, and trust me I put a lot of thought on to it.
-In the E.P.O your rank decided what you were allowed to do, The rank of Second Lieutenant was the minimum that was required to go into the PLatform.
+In the E.P.O your rank decided what you were allowed to do, The rank of Second Lieutenant was the minimum threshold that was required to go into the Platform.

 I needed to get back into the Platform before five years, if I managed to do things right I could get the rank of Second Lieutenent soon enough and escape from the above.
 Right now the plan was just to live *peacefully* with "Mr. Jim" and wait.